-Representative examination papers, sample writing or self-guided assignments, and e-learning assessment components from each Subject area, taken by students during the programme (i.e. not only the final examination), must be submitted.
-For new programmes a prospective sample set must be provided.
+Representative examination papers, sample writing or self-guided assignments, and e-learning assessment components from the Subject course or from each Subject area taken by students during the programme (i.e. not only the final examination), must be submitted.
+For new programmes or subject courses, a prospective sample set must be provided.